mjsteichen/ProjectEulerCLI/README.md

 <!-- commands -->
 ```
 npm install
+npm link
-bin/run problem001 ${arg} // find solution to problem001 with arguments
+euler problem001 100 // find solution to problem001 when passing in 100 as an arg
+npm run test // run all available tests
+npm run test-single problem001 // run just the tests in problem001 suite
 ```